Are you signed up for Utah’s best summer camp?

 AGE REQUIREMENT: 10 YEARS AND OLDER

-Beginning in June participants will receive flight and class hours for their service protecting the galaxy.
-Returning officers can work their way up through the ranks from Ensign to Fleet Admiral in this online database.
+Participants receive flight and class hours for their service protecting the galaxy for every flight.
+Thanks to an external company, returning officers can work their way up through the ranks from Ensign to Fleet Admiral in an online database.

 -Printing your rank certificate in case a Targ ate it.